 The cost of all camps and excursions are to be paid by parents/carers unless alternative arrangements have been agreed to by the Principal prior to the excursion.
 All families will be given sufficient time to make payments for all activities.
 Consent forms will have clearly stated payment amounts and payment finalisation dates.

-[insert relevant approach for your school here eg: Students who have not finalised payment by the required date will not be allowed to attend unless the Principal determines exceptional circumstances apply.
+Students who have not finalised payment by the required date will not be allowed to attend unless the Principal determines exceptional circumstances apply.

-Example School will make all efforts to ensure that students are not excluded for financial reasons.
-Families experiencing financial difficulty are invited to discuss alternative payment arrangements with the Business Manager/Principal/Organising Teacher [amend as appropriate].
+Hazelwood North Primary School will make all efforts to ensure that students are not excluded for financial reasons.
+Families experiencing financial difficulty are invited to discuss alternative payment arrangements with the Business Manager/Principal/Organising Teacher .
 The Business Manager/Principal/Organising Teacher can also discuss family eligibility for the Department’s Camps, Sports and Excursions Fund (CSEF), which provides payments for eligible students to attend school activities, including camps and excursions.
 Applications for the CSEF are open to families holding a valid means-tested concession card or temporary foster parents and are facilitated by the school.
 Further information about the CSEF and the application form are available at Camps, Sports and Excursions Fund.

-[NOTE: please ensure the following content is consistent with any other information the school has on refunds, such as your Parent Payment Policy]

 If a camp or excursion is cancelled or altered by the school, or a student is no longer able to attend part or all of the camp or excursion, our school will consider requests for partial or full refunds of payments made by parents/carers on a case-by-case basis taking into account the individual circumstances.
 Generally we will not be able to refund payments made for costs that have already been paid where those funds have already been transferred or committed to a third party and no refund is available to the school.
 Where possible, we will provide information about refunds to parents/carers at the time of payment.

 Student health